 You must, in writing:

-A summary of the position now and post-Brexit
+Summary of the current and post-Brexit situation

 |Controller||Sells only in the UK||Sells only in the EU||Sells to UK and EU|

 |Only to UK||Nothing||An EU Representative is required||An EU Representative is required|

 |Only in the European Union||A UK Representative is required||Nothing||A UK Representative is required|